animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 - months later I stayed in the University of Rochester’s Strong Hospital since I hadn’t slept all night one night and my sister suspected I might be going through another manic episode;
 - subsequent doctors didn’t question the prior mania nor catatonia, nor ask for any further details about that earlier hospitalization or the events that led up to it;
 - I don’t remember what reason they had for holding me there, other than my mom and sister wanting them to because my sister was worried).

-- And, when I was psychotic in the woods, “God” told me to choose — “up” or “down” — with a throat movement situation that I sensed — where “up” meant “power” and “siding with men” and “down” meant siding with my mom.
-I chose down and kept choosing down
-- He also commanded me to put a stick in my butt while threatening to kill my mom, so I did that as well in the woods, uncomfortably, since I can’t even tolerate my own finger there
-  - Incidentally, this was all on Christmas, Christman Eve to Christmas morning/night, but hopefully this context makes clear that I had nothing to do with that.
-And though this doesn't help my case to add, I barely knew it was Christmas since my family is Jewish and we don't celebrate

 > [!NOTE]
 > I'm actually proud of that psychosis because it proved how much I'd do to save a person's life, at least my mom's anyway.